DominicSimpson/portfolio/learnings/markup.md

 ## 4. Ensure our UI has sufficient colour contrast so that everyone can perceive it comfortably

+The screen shot above confims that we built the site with the express purposes of it being accessible for users whether colour blind or not.

 ## 5. Use various tools to check that a website meets accessibility criteria

 We ran the HTML through https://validator.w3.org, which is a practice that I used regularly while studying the Advanced Web Authoring module of Birkbeck (indeed, a condition of gaining a high mark there was for the HTML to validate correctly).
 However, we came up against a number of problems when doing this.
 The validator flags up trailing slashes on void elements as bad for validation, yet Visual Studio Code (unless I am mistaken) appears to add these trailing slashes automatically.